racz16/WebGL-GLSL-Editor/README.md

 ### 1.3.2

-* I made a mistake when I published, don't use this version!
+* I made a mistake when I published it, don't use this version!

 ### 1.3.1